auroraapi/aurora-go/README.md

 **The Recommended Golang version is 1.9+**

 The Go SDK currently does not bundle the necessary system headers and binaries to interact with audio hardware in a cross-platform manner.
-For this reason, before using the SDK, you need to install `PortAudio`:
+For this reason, before using the SDK, you need to install `PortAudio`.
+The Go binding we use needs to link the headers from PortAudio, so you'll also need `pkg-config`.

 ### macOS

 ```
-$ brew install portaudio
+$ brew install portaudio pkg-config
 $ go get -u github.com/nkansal96/aurora-go
 ```

 ### Linux

 ```
-$ sudo apt-get install libportaudio-dev
+$ sudo apt-get install libportaudio-dev pkg-config
 $ go get -u github.com/nkansal96/aurora-go
 ```

-This will install `PortAudio`.
+This will install `PortAudio` and `pkg-config`.
 Use `yum` if your distribution uses `RPM`-based packages.
 If your distribution does not have `PortAudio` in its repository, install [PortAudio via source](http://www.portaudio.com/download.html).

 ## Basic Usage